OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 The 20:unable to get local issuer certificate

-error is very common when using OpenSSL for SSL/TLS connections, and fundamentally occurs because OpenSSL requires an explicitly specified trust store to validate server certificates.
-ServBay provides developers with a pre-bundled cacert.pem
+error is a common issue when using OpenSSL for SSL/TLS connections.
+The root cause is OpenSSL not having a specified trust store for verifying server certificates.
+ServBay provides a ready-to-use cacert.pem

-To fix this error, simply specify the path to ServBay’s cacert.pem
+To resolve this error, always specify the path to ServBay’s cacert.pem

-, SSL context options in your code, or command-line parameters like openssl
+, SSL context options in code, or command-line flags like OpenSSL’s -CAfile

 .
-Be sure to match the path to your macOS chip type (Apple Silicon or Intel) and the corresponding ServBay OpenSSL version.
-With correct CA trust store configuration, your local development environment can securely communicate with external SSL/TLS services.
+Make sure to use the correct path for your macOS architecture (Apple Silicon or Intel) and the associated ServBay OpenSSL version.
+By configuring the CA trust store properly, you ensure your local development environment can securely communicate with external SSL/TLS services.